ElectroAbhinav/TESLA-AppClone/README.md

-# TESLA AppClone
+# TESLA App UI
- Cross-Platform TESLA application
-(A bare basic-framework of TESLA app with no functionalities)
+UI developed with the help of Expo-CLI